We welcome your comments, questions and suggested additions to this Toolkit.

 Have the conversation.
 It’s all about the mission.

 All discussions should be grounded in your mission/vision/values.
-If you don’t already: Include them on all staff and board meeting agendas.
+Include them on all staff and board meeting agendas if you don't already.
 Post on the wall in meeting spaces.
 On the homepage.
 In your email signature and on your business cards.

 When you begin your conversations about making significant structural changes to your organization, you will want to be clear about the reasons for these discussions.
 Are you concerned about your immediate viability?
 Are changes happening in your community: new competition; loss of, or lack of diversity in, audience members or donors; shifts in population?
 Your executive or Board leadership and energy may be dissipating.
 You may be at a point where your mission has been completed or has shifted.
 Or you may be diving into your regular strategic planning.
 In each case, it’s critical that everyone involved understand why you’re initiating this process of exploration.

 Speaking of everyone involved – who is “everyone”?
-It’ll be different for each organization, but you likely need your Board, staff, and key partners, advisors and stakeholders at the table.
-In some situations, of course, you may need to be more circumspect – you don’t want rumors or unfounded concerns floating out in the community.
-But, over the last year or so we’ve all learned to talk more openly about difficult subjects and drop silo walls, so include as many good minds as you can.
-If staff are involved, be clear on when they are providing information and advice, and when they are (or are not) being part of the decision-making.
+It’ll be different for each organization, but you likely need your Board, staff, key partners, advisors, and stakeholders at the table.
+In some situations, you may need to be more circumspect – you don’t want rumors or unfounded concerns floating out in the community.
+But, over the last year or so, we’ve all learned to talk more openly about difficult subjects and drop silo walls, so include as many good minds as you can.
+If staff are involved, be clear on when they are providing information and advice and when they are (or are not) being part of the decision-making.

 A stakeholder is any person, organization, social group, or even society at large that has a stake in your organization.
 Therefore, stakeholders can be internal and/or external to the organization.
-A ‘stake’ is considered to be a vital interest in the business or the activities of the organization.
+A ‘stake’ is considered a vital interest in the business or the organization's activities.
 Stakeholders can be affected by a business or organization and can themselves affect a business.

 Prepping: gather the information everyone will need.
-Don’t make any assumptions yet about what you’ll decide to do – use this Toolkit to help you weigh all of your structural and legal options.
+Don’t make any assumptions about what you’ll decide to do – use this Toolkit to help you weigh your structural and legal options.
 Make sure your mission statement is front and center.